-After integration this would conclude the proof of~\cref{lem_shadow:res}.
+The inequality~\cref{lem_shadow:res} and thus the lemma then follows by integration.
 The proof of~\cref{ineg_shadow_1_dir} is done in two steps.
-In the first step we prove it for $n=2$ and in the second step we use slicing to reduce ourselves to the two-dimensional situation.\\
+In a first step we treat the case $n=2$ and in a second step we use slicing to reduce the problem to the previous case.